giserh/docker-mapproxy/README.md

 2022-Mar-03

-I might be able to shrink the image size by going to a two stage build but I have not tried yet.
+I might be able to shrink the image size by going to a two stage build.
+I have tried but not got it going, see Dockerfile.twostage.

 2020-Aug-29